What is a Convection Oven and How to Use it for Cooking & Baking

 When shopping KitchenAid® ovens, look for ranges and wall ovens with Even-Heat™ True Convection.
 This is a true convection system featuring a unique bow-tie design with a heating element and fan.
 Compared to traditional baking cycles, this combination promotes better circulation and air flow throughout the entire oven, providing more consistent temperatures.
 Convection cooking options can even be found on select KitchenAid® countertop ovens and microwaves for incredible cooking results in a smaller footprint in comparison to a range.
 Countertop ovens have many other benefits besides space saving and cook similarly to their bigger oven cousins.

 Shop True Convection Ovens from KitchenAid

 What is the Difference Between a Convection and Conventional Oven?

 A conventional oven has heating elements on the top and bottom only—which can cause uneven temperatures throughout the oven cavity.
-Convection ovens introduce a fan to circulate the heat more evenly.
-True convection ovens also feature a third heating element located at the back of the oven.
+A convection oven introduces a fan to circulate the heat more evenly.
+A true convection oven also features a third heating element located at the back of the oven.

 So why does even heat matter?
 Conventional oven heating elements produce radiant heat.
 Dishes placed closer to them may become hotter and possibly cook faster than dishes placed further away.
 If you are cooking multiple dishes on different oven racks, you may experience uneven cooking from dish to dish.
 Hot and cold spots within a regular oven can result in burnt edges or undercooked centers depending on where dishes are placed.